 Drips and spots under your car are your baby's way of telling you it wants attention.
 We typically tell people that one leak on an aircooled Porsche engine is normal (watercooled should not leak a single drop) .
 As long as it isn't a big leak!
 However, if you have two or three or more spots of oil on the ground, it's time to investigate what is going on.
 I have personally had to rebuild a motor that passed all of the classical tests, but was literally leaking from every single mating surface.
 A previous mechanic had used an improper sealant that literally weeped oil everywhere after a certain amount of time.

 As you accelerate onto a road, look in the rearview and see if you have a smoke trail.
-Blue smoke is oil, black smoke is too much gas getting in the engine and white smoke is indicative of a coolant leak inside your engine.
+Blue smoke is oil, black smoke is too much gas getting in the engine and if your baby is water cooled, white smoke is indicative of a coolant leak inside your engine.
 Some of these telltale signs can be worse than others.

 You know your baby.
 You know what the acceleration should feel like.
 You know what the typical vibrations feel like.
 When you feel something that isn't quite right, don't ignore it.
 Little issues can turn into big problems very quickly with these high performance engines.

 Regardless of the symptom, BreitWerks is happy to talk to you and hear about your concern.
 Sometimes a quick, cheap visit to your favorite service shop can fix the issue.
 Give us a call, we are happy to help!

 Q:Do you only work on Porsche engines?